-A single serve, Chocolate Chip Cookie in a Mug for those times when you are craving a warm gooey, freshly baked cookie, but don't want to bake an entire batch.
-You can quite literally go from zero to cookie in minutes!
+A single-serve Chocolate Chip Cookie in a Mug for those times when you are craving a warm gooey, freshly baked cookie, but don't want to bake an entire batch.
+You can quite literally go from zero to cookie in minutes.
+Grab yourself a mug stat!

 Picture this - You - A mug of Chocolate Chip Cookie - A glass of cold almond milk - A spoon.
 Your life = next level.

-How to make a Chocolate Chip Cookie in a Mug
+Let's Make a Chocolate Chip Cookie in a Mug!

-So my friends, you are probably wondering just how this Chocolate Chip Cookie in a Mug is done?
-Very easily is the answer and you need no special equipment, except for a mug, a spoon and a microwave.
+Very easily with pantry-friendly ingredients is the answer, and you need no special equipment, except for a mug, a spoon, and a microwave.

-Yes, this is a chocolate chip microwave cookie with no egg, no butter and no brown sugar.
-And yet it is so good and so cookie like.
+Yes, this is a chocolate chip microwave cookie with no egg, butter, or brown sugar and yet it is so cookie-like and unbelievably delicious!

 Recipe